-The problem was that the HERO PACE assessment was collected through the payment of property taxes, which then put the PACE loan in first position….and the FHA, VA and Conventional guideliens wouldn’t allow to be put in 2nd lien position.
+The problem was the HERO PACE assessment was collected through the payment of property taxes, which then put the PACE loan in first position….and the FHA, VA and Conventional guidelines wouldn’t allow their mortgage to fall into 2nd lien position.
 Stories of the previous problems with HERO can be read here, here, here and here.

 Fortunately, the White House released their Clean Energy Savings For All Initiative that requires the Federal Housing Administration (FHA) and the Department of Veteran Affairs (VA) revise their guidelines and allow homeowners with an existing HERO PACE loan or lien on title to refinance or be able to purchase a home that has a PACE lien on title.

-Of course, the PACE provider must satisfy and comply with several requirements as well….like be willing to subordinate into 2nd position.
+Of course, the PACE provider must satisfy and comply with several requirements to make this happen, but it’s now possible.

 HERO and Ygrene are one of the first PACE providers that will now subordinate into second position behind an FHA, VA, or Conventional loan.

 Lenders Not Cooperating with FHA, VA and HERO?

 Sadly, many mortgage lenders are still not participate or are not aware that FHA, VA, and Conventional loans will allow HERO and Ygrene PACE loans to remain on title or that Renovate America and HERO will subordinate into second position.